Rules for the Submission of Theses for Research Degrees - 2021/22

-(4) a certificate from the primary supervisor that any required taught courses have been satisfactorily completed.
+(4) confirmation from the primary supervisor that any required taught courses have been satisfactorily completed.

 In the case of the degree of PhD by Publication

-(5) The bound copies of the published work submitted must include a list of the publications on which the assessment for the degree is to be based, a critical analysis of the work submitted and, where multi-authored works are included in the list, written evidence of the candidate’s own original contribution to the work in respect of:
+(5) The submission must include a list of the publications on which the assessment for the degree is to be based, a critical analysis of the work submitted and, where multi-authored works are included in the list, written evidence of the candidate’s own original contribution to the work in respect of:

 (a) design of the investigation